 Highlights: Patient, Bright, Easy-going

-The French Bulldog is a type of bulldog bred specifically for companionship.
+The French Bulldog is a type of bulldog bred exclusively for companionship.
 Not only were they bred down in size, but their personalities were also tailored for those wanting low maintenance dogs.
 As such, the Frenchie is one of the easiest to care for!

 French Bulldogs check all the boxes.
 They have a docile and calm temperament, which means they can be easy to train.
 But at the same time, they don’t need as much exercise as many of the other breeds.
 About 30 to 60 minutes a day will be fine.